MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 <details><summary>Configure and test SaaS application</summary>

-If setup of your app for testing purposes is complex, provide an end-to-end functional document, linked SaaS offer configuration steps, and instructions for license and user management as part of your "Notes for Certification".
+If setup of your app for testing purposes is complex, provide an end-to-end functional document, linked SaaS offer configuration steps, and instructions for license and user management as part of your *Notes for Certification*.

 > [!TIP]
 > You can add a video on how your app and license management works to assist the team for testing.